tomaszkingukrol/async-data-flow/README.md

     )

 where:
-- first function receive_request() is responsible for getting request
+- first function check_cache() looking into cache to find respose, if respose was finded function return response (if all next functions in DataFlow do not accept response argument will be not executed and package finish work and return response), if not return request
-- second function dispatch_request() is resposible for dispatching requests to concurrent sub-processes asking third system.
-In concurrent processing at least one function or sub-task must get arguments and be executed (function which do not get argument are not executed) so dispatch_request() should prepare arguments for only this functions which want to be executed
+- second function dispatch_request() prepare arguments fo next functions responsible for asking third systems.
+In concurrent processing at least one function or sub DataFlow must get arguments and be executed (function which do not get argument are not executed) so dispatch_request() should prepare arguments for only this functions which want to be executed
-- ask_system_x and transform_data_x functions getting responses from third systems
+- functions ask_system_x and transform_data_x functions getting responses from third systems and transform response
-- last compose_response return respons for received request
+- last function compose_response return respons for received request